 - Entry-level positions in a number of fields, including Accounting, Banking, Finance, Human Resources, Marketing, Management, Public Relations, Retail, and Hospitality.

-- Transfer to a four-year institution to pursue a bachelor’s degree.
+- Transfer to a four-year institution to pursue a bachelor’s degree in business administration.
 The advantages of starting your college career here include savings on tuition compared with four-year institutions, the potential to earn a transfer scholarship, and our agreements with many of the area’s leading colleges and universities that allow most if not all of your courses to transfer.

 - Advancement in your current career.
 Some working professionals hold fulltime jobs and take classes part-time to strengthen skills and prepare for new opportunities.